haagahelia/swp22s-frontend/README.md

 0. (If you have an old installation, remove it, or remove at least node_modules and package-lock.json/yarn.lock etc.)
 1. git clone / git pull
-1. npm install
+2. npm install
-1. create an '.env.local' file to the root of the project folder.
+3. create an '.env.local' file to the root of the project folder.
 In the file add just one line: (replace the two placeholders with real data)
    > REACT_APP_BE_SERVER_BASE_URL=http://real_ip_for_backend_here:backend_port_here/api
-   > In this case: replace "real_ip_for_backend_here:backend_port_here" to "http://localhost:8777"

 The _real IP address_ and the _TCP port of the backend_ (if using the running backend in cloud) are found in Teams > DevOps, Linux > Files > .xlsx

-4. Connect backend to database by running the fellowing script:
+4. Please make sure backend has connected to database and running.
+See the backend docs link: https://github.com/haagahelia/swp22s-backend

-   ssh -f "user_name"@"database_ip" -L 3307:localhost:3306 -N
+This is a test! this is a test 2

 5. npm start